Customer Understanding Testing

 What you get:

-Evidence-led insight into where understanding breaks down
+Diagnostic insight into where misunderstanding breaks down

 This provides strong support for outcomes-based regulatory and governance expectations.

-When might you need a Product Understanding Review?
+When might you need Customer Understanding testing?

 This service is suited to: